tigerfarm/SyncSamples/nodehttp/README.md

 Click one of the square to change it to an X.

-In another browser tab, to set the Sync client username:
+In a browser tab, set another Sync client username identity (you):

 http://localhost:8000/hello?username=you